Seshelle/PONG/README.md

 Right paddle controlled by Up and Down

-Left player can fire projectile with Space nad right player with Shift
+Left player can fire projectile with Space and right player can with Shift